Is Relish broadband any good?

 It also means you can take it with you if you move house, so long as your new home is covered by Relish’s network as well.

-Bear in mind, however, that Relish's network is limited to central London.
+Bear in mind, however, that Relish's network is limited to central London and Swindon.
 Use the postcode checker at the side of this page to see if it's available where you live.

 What’s good about Relish?